lavague-ai/LaVague/docs/docs/integrations/contribute.md

 #### README

-Your README file will be displayed when we publish the LaVague context package on PyPI on the package's page.
+Your README file will be displayed when we publish the LaVague context package on PyPi on the package's page.

 !!! tip "context package files examples"